STEWARDSHIP

 respecting before sharing

-The goal is not ownership of stories, but guardianship of trust.
+The goal is never ownership of culture, but responsible guardianship of the trust that communities place in those who document it.

-Lasting cultural value emerges when creators act not only as observers, but as responsible participants in cultural continuity.
+Lasting cultural value emerges when creators become not only observers, but responsible stewards of cultural continuity.